 Put differently, the seller is harmed for two reasons: she cannot optimize typewise, and she overpays for low types.
 The profits are uniformly higher in the separable case, with equality at the type such that the two allocations cross.

 The implications of nonseparability for consumer surplus are more delicate.
 The fact that the allocations cross suggests that the ranking of consumer surplus is ambiguous.
 Low types receive higher rents under $\bm{q}^{M}$ than with separable costs, because of the quality ranking (Proposition \ref{prop:singleagentallocation}).
 Instead, higher types can receive lower rents under nonseparability.
 With a uniform type distribution, quadratic costs, and $g(q)=\kappa_{g}\sqrt{q}$, as in Section \ref{subsec:discussion}, the ranking of consumer surplus is determined by $\kappa_{g}$.
 Specifically, denoting the consumer surplus of allocation $\bm{q}$ by $S(\bm{q})\coloneqq\int_{\Theta}\bm{q}(\theta)(1-F(\theta))\diff\theta$, the difference $S(\bm{q}^{M})-S(\bm{q}^{MS})$ is negative at $\kappa_{g}=0$, increases with $\kappa_{g}$, and is positive for high values of $\kappa_{g}$.
 The intuition for this ranking builds upon Section \ref{subsec:discussion}.
 If $u(q,\theta)$ is approximately linear in $q$, then our monopolist excludes low types, as in Figure \ref{fig:linear}, whereas $\bm{q}^{MS}$ is increasing, due to the curvature of $c$.
 This difference explains why the consumer surplus in MR is higher than under nonseparable costs in the case of linear preferences.
-As $\kappa_{g}$ grows, the bunching region expands by Proposition \ref{prop:mon:comparative}, and the ranking reverses.
+As $\kappa_{g}$ grows, the bunching region expands by Proposition \ref{prop:mon:comparative}, and the ranking reverses; we observe numerically that the surpluses, as functions of $\kappa_g$ cross at $0.3$, so, nonseparability makes buyers better off if and only if $\kappa_g$ exceeds $0.3$.
 Interestingly, our full-bunching monopolist exhibits efficiency at the bottom: $\bm{q}^{E}(0)=q^{M}$.
-The reason is that the price increase ``at'' the quality $q^{M}$ is equal to the marginal utility of the lowest type (see Remark \ref{rem:tariff}), which is also the way in which the quality $\bm{q}^{E}(0)$ is determined.
+The reason is that the seller determines the quality $q^{M}$ by setting the price increment ``at'' $q^{M}$ equal to the marginal utility of the lowest type (Remark \ref{rem:tariff}), which is the way in which the quality $\bm{q}^{E}(0)$ is determined.